Aligning Logits Generatively for Principled Black-Box Knowledge Distillation: Algorithm of Mapping-Emulation KD

-The well-trained generator contains all the knowledge that the teacher model used to make inferences.
-It is equivalent to an assistant teacher transferring the teacher's knowledge to the student.
-Fig.~\ref{fig:pipeline} illustrates the holistic architecture and training sequence of MEKD.
-We freeze the generator and graft it on the teacher and student model in the same way, that is using the output logits of two models as its input to generate images of the same size as each other.
-A batch of images $X$ from the dataset is fed into the embedded network to obtain the generated images at a time.
-The generated samples from teacher's outputs $X_T'=f_G\circ f_T(X)$ and another generated ones from student's outputs $X_S'=f_G\circ f_S(X)$ are measured by the distance metric formula $\ell=\mathbbm{d}(X_S',X_T')$.
-Minimizing the distance $\ell$ to drive the student mimicking the behavior of the student.
+\textbf{Distillation.} The well-trained generator $G$ contains the knowledge that the teacher uses to make inferences.
+It is equivalent to a teacher assistant transferring the teacher's knowledge to the student.
+Fig.~\ref{fig:pipeline} illustrates the architecture of MEKD.
+We freeze the generator and graft it behind the teacher and student model in the same way, using the softened logits of both models as the generator input.
+A batch of synthetic images $X'=\{{x'}^{(i)}=f_G(z^{(i)})\}_{i=1}^m$ is fed into the embedded network to output high-dimensional points in the same image space, simultaneously.
+The distance between the output high-dimensional points from the logits of the teacher model $X_T''=f_G\circ f_T(X')$ and the others from the student $X_S''=f_G\circ f_S(X')$ are measured by the distance measurement formula $\mathcal{L}_{F}=\mathbbm{d}(X_S'', X_T'')$.
+We minimize the distance $\mathcal{L}_{F}$ to drive the student model to mimic the output logits of the teacher model, and use $\mathcal{L}_1$-norm ($F=1$) of $X_S''$ and $X_T''$ as the loss function to distill the student, where query sample ${x'}^{(i)}=G(z^{(i)})$ is generated from noise $z^{(i)}$ and temperature $\tau$ is used to soften the output logits.
+Through the experiments, we found that $\mathcal{L}_2$-norm has a similar effect with $\mathcal{L}_1$-norm, refer to Tab.~\ref{ablationofnorm}.

-In practice, we place the first stage of mapping emulation (\emph{i.e.} the training of GAN) in the edge devices using their stored data.
-They send query samples to the teacher model in the server, then use the corresponding inference results to conduct the second stage of KD and model deployment.